gatsbyjs/gatsby/packages/gatsby-transformer-sharp/README.md

 ## Parsing algorithm

-It recongnizes files with the following extensions as images.
+It recognizes files with the following extensions as images.

 * jpeg
 * jpg